GabrielEger2/image-to-text-converter/README.md

 <h3>Requirements</h3>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-In order to locally use this website, you must install the libraries requirements using the following command:
+In order to locally use this program, you must install the libraries requirements using the following command:

 ```bash
  pip install -r requirements.txt